 Bottom line

-To recap, here are my top six picks:
+To recap, here are my top five picks:

 - Six Zero Double Black Diamond Control - Best overall